 We asked her later, "Did he tell you?"

-"Ya," he says, "excuse him.
+"Ya," he said, "excuse him.
 He is not good about messages."

 You know, as Medicine Men we have rabbit bones, turkey bones, and everything.
 We could put them there where the pain is and draw on them.
 The Medicine Man draws on them three times.
 Then he says, "You shall be well."
-Then he'll give you medicine, a liquid drink, of ironwood or something.
-And then, when he pulls the ailment out, he has some kind of a bark saucer or dish, a birch bark dish, and he'll shake those bones out in there.
+Then he'll give you medicine, a liquid drink -- of ironwood or something.
+And then, when he pulls the ailment out, he has some kind of a bark saucer or dish -- a birch bark dish -- and he'll shake those bones out in there.
 He pounds those small bones on that bark, just like you pound on the pipe, on a galvanized pipe or something, to see what's in there.
 He'll shake that bone and the ailment of you is in there.
 When he pounds those bones on the bark the germ falls out.
 Then they'll come out.
-And he'll spit some of them out.
+And he'll also spit some of them out.

 Now!, I'm going to prove this to you.
 I would call myself as having a history of knowing what I'm saying from what I've seen and what I went through.